Curriculum Intent and Curriculum Statement

 Faculties play an important part in the success of the curriculum by leading a regular programme of monitoring, evaluation and review.
 This structure provides a strong foundation and opportunities for staff to collaboratively work together.
 Faculties design and implement inspirational days throughout the year to promote cross curricular learning in engaging, memorable and practical methods.

-This curriculum design ensures that the needs of all children can be met within the environment of high quality teaching and learning, supported by targeted, proven interventions where appropriate.
+This curriculum design ensures that the needs of all children are met within the environment of high quality teaching and learning, supported by targeted, proven interventions where appropriate.
 There is a positive impact on children’s outcomes due to Millfield’s diverse curriculum.
 Enjoyment of the curriculum promotes achievement, confidence and good behaviour.
 Children feel safe to try new things.

 Handwriting Letter Formation